 Last updated: December 2, 2020

 Santali is one of the indigenous languages that is spoken by roughly about 7.6 million people (including 6.9 million native speakers in India.
-Census 2011) that live mostly the eastern/northeastern states of India ( Assam, Bihar, Chhattisgarh, Jharkhand, Mizoram, Odisha, Tripura and West Bengal) and the Santali diaspora living in Nepal, Bangladesh and elsewhere.
-The official writing system for Santali is Ol chiki/Ol cemet’ (Unicode range: 1C50–1C7F; see progress of recent changes), a non-abugida script that was developed by Pandit Raghunath Murmu in 1925.
-Santali is one of the very few languages that are a part of the 8th Schedule of the Indian Constitution (see provincial distribution).
-Despite of inclusion of the language in the elementary education system in Indian states including Jharkhand, Odisha and West Bengal, the written and online use of the language have a long way to go.
-But there are some really dedicated individuals who are constantly striving to put their language on the world map.
+Census 2011) that live mostly the eastern/northeastern states of India (Assam, Bihar, Chhattisgarh, Jharkhand, Mizoram, Odisha, Tripura and West Bengal).
+The Santali diaspora also lives outside India in Nepal, Bangladesh and Bhutan.
+The formal and the most widely writing system for Santali is Ol chiki/Ol cemet’ (Unicode range: 1C50–1C7F; see progress of recent changes) whereas Devanagari, Bengali and Odia have/are been used.
+Ol chiki is a non-abugida writing system that was developed by Pandit Raghunath Murmu in 1925.
+Santali is one of the very few Adivasi (indigenous) languages that is a part of the Eighth Schedule of the Indian Constitution (see provincial distribution).
+Despite of inclusion of the language in the elementary education system in a few Indian states (Jharkhand, Odisha and West Bengal), the written and online use of the language have a long way to go.
+Many native Santali speakers are constantly striving to put their language on the world map of late.

-- Ol chiki input tool to type in Santali (developed by Jnanaranjan Sahu, Nasim Ali and Subhashish Panigrahi, see project page—commissioned by Centre for Internet Society’s Access to Knowledge program)
+- Desktop: Guru Gomke, cross-operating system input tool to type in Ol chiki that was developed during 2014-2015 by Jnanaranjan Sahu, Nasim Ali and Subhashish Panigrahi (project page) at the Centre for Internet Society’s Access to Knowledge program

 - Openly-licensed Unicode fonts: